Sabaudian/Binary_Image_Classification_project/README.md

 standout performer, achieving near-perfect accuracy and classification proficiency.
 The CNN model also demonstrates notable results.
-The MLP model performs worse than its counterparts, exhibiting suboptimal performance characterized by higher loss resulting in a notable rate of misclassification.
+The MLP model performs worse than its counterparts, exhibiting suboptimal performance characterized by higher loss resulting in a notable rate of misclassification (underfitting).